aliyutafida-collab/kudimanager/design_guidelines.md

 ## Accessibility
 - All form inputs have associated labels
 - Buttons have clear text or aria-labels
-- Sufficient color contrast for all text
+- Sufficient color contrast (emerald on white, white on emerald)
 - Focus indicators on all interactive elements
 - Keyboard navigation support throughout